Every insurance agent needs to have a cross-selling strategy.

 - The final email gets a little more direct.
 It emphasizes that the customer’s protection is the agent’s greatest concern.
 Then, they emphasize that cyber liability is a field of expertise for this agency.
 It highlights that cyber crime is the fastest growing type of crime right now.
 The email mentions the cyber liability checklist and the blog article once more.
 Then the email encourages people to call if they have any questions about protecting themselves.

 This is a great campaign because of how well it positions this company as an expert on this issue.
 It reminds their customers that even if they don’t have a policy with them for that type of coverage, they can still get real, valuable resources.
 That is because at the end of the day protecting their clients is what’s important to them.

 Even if someone doesn’t buy a policy because of this campaign, they’re going to remember how knowledgeable and friendly these brokers are.
 When they do decide they need to protect themselves with a policy, Peake & McInnis will be at the top of their mind.

 The only thing I would add into this scenario is a direct mail component.
 We all know that email addresses change rapidly and in-boxes are overloaded.
+Make sure your list is up-to-date.
+There are processes in the marketplace to append and verify the email addresses on your list.
 The only sure-fire way to make sure your message gets to your customer is through direct mail.
 Make sure your marketing pieces stand out and you will get a response.